Jollywatt/GeometricAlgebra.jl/docs/src/index.md

 a[2]
 ```

-Especially in the theory of relativity, convention dictates that components of spacetime 4-vectors are numbered from zero.
+Physics convention dictates that the components of spacetime tensors are numbered from zero.
-This is possible with an [`OffsetSignature`](@ref):
+Non one-based indexing is possible with an [`OffsetSignature`](@ref):

 ```@repl ga
 STA = OffsetSignature((+1,-1,-1,-1), 0:3)